churchmanlab/human-mitoribosome-profiling/README.md

 Scripts are also provided to align and count reads on features for matching cytoribosome profiling data and RNAseq data (see _CytoRP and _RNAseq directories), and to plot OXPHOS complex averages for both synthesis and RNA levels of Cyto vs. Mito OXPHOS complexes.

 An additional repository, dealing primarily with codon-level analyses, is provided at human-mitoribosome-profiling_appendixA.
+The starting point in that pipeline is A-site transformation, as a new "AsiteAndCountFrame.sh" is provided there which outputs codon-level A-site files in addition to nucleotide-level A-site files.

 # Analysis steps